|II.||Core Curriculum Requirements|

 - BSFS students must fulfill the first philosophy requirement through an SFS-specific political philosophy course, PHIL-099 Political & Social Thought.
 The second philosophy requirement may be fulfilled by any course from PHIL 001-199.

 - Students may fulfill the writing requirement through Writing 015, Writing 025, or AP/IB credit.
 There is also a course designed specifically for non-native English speaker students, Writing 014 Critical Reading and Writing Seminar.

 - Students may fulfill the Humanities: Arts, Literature and Cultures (HALC) requirement from a list of pre-selected courses.

 - Students are required to take two Engaging Diversity courses, one domestic and one global.
 This requirement prepares students to be responsible, reflective, self-aware and respectful global citizens.
 Courses fulfilling the Engaging Diversity Requirement may double count towards the fulfillment of other curricular requirements.
-Students studying at the SFS campus in Doha, Qatar, must refer to the Qatar-specific academic policies regarding the Engaging Diversity Requirement.

 Knowledge builds across courses and disciplines.
 For example, game theory is introduced in ECON-001 Microeconomic Principles.
 This theory is then applied as an explanation of nuclear proliferation in GOVT-060 International Relations.
-The intergovernmental game is developed further to understand trade treaty negotiations in ECON-243 International Trade.
+The intergovernmental game is developed further to understand trade treaty negotiations in ECON-242/243 International Economics/Trade.
 Theories of international trade and international relations explain some of the regional interactions that have shaped history and are covered in the Regional History courses.

 The SFS Core Curriculum lays the academic foundation for entry into one of eight interdisciplinary majors that will be outlined below.
 Unlike traditional discipline-based majors, SFS majors have two characteristics: